FUE vs FUT

 FUT vs. FUE Donor Hair

+The proportion of follicular units harvested from the donor zone also differs between the two procedures.
 Certain portions of your head produce better donor hair which is more resistant to balding than other regions.
 The follicular units at the outer edges of your donor area are more likely to thin or be lost over time due to balding.
 The mid-portion of the donor area produce more resistant hair.

 Donor Scarring